USD Struggles To Extend Rebound

 EUR/GBP

-Yesterday, there were plenty of comments from UK and European policy makers on Brexit (mostly from Davos).
-The German Fin Min Schaueble suggested that the negotiations won't be easy.
-Even so, sterling remained well bid.
-The UK currency regained some more ground against the euro as EUR/USD declined after the ECB press conference.
-EUR/GBP finished the session at 0.8640 (from 0.8670 on Wednesday).
-Sterling also held up well against the dollar.
-Cable closed the session at 1.2342 (from 1.2261).
+Sterling's positive bias after May's Brexit speech eased slightly on Friday as theDecember UK retail sales were much weaker than expected.
+EUR/GBP hovered inthe mid 0.8640/50 area before the publication of the retail sales and trendedcautiously higher later.
+However, the loss of sterling remained contained.EUR/GBP closed the session at 0.8652 (from 0.8640).
+Cable profited slightly fromglobal dollar softness and closed the session at 1.2375 (from 1.2342).

-Today, the December UK retail sales are expected slightly softer on a monthly basis (0.1% M/M for the headline), but the Y/Y figure remains high (7.2%).
-Of late, data on domestic spending remained OK.
-We look out whether slightly higher prices might gradually affect disposable income and spending; Even so, it is far from sure that this effect will already be at play.
-For now, we expect no big (negative) impact on sterling.
+Today, there are no important eco data in the UK.
+There might be quite somedebate on a ruling of the Supreme Court over the initiative to trigger Brexit andother pending legal issues.
+In theory, this kind of institutional uncertainty might benegative for sterling, but the UK currency was very resilient of late.
+So for now,this is not a good enough reason to expect a sustained decline of sterling.
+Afurther rise of EUR/USD might be slightly supportive for EUR/GBP in a dailyperspective.

-On Wednesday, sterling corrected slightly lower, but the move was limited given the fact that PM May hinted on a hard Brexit.
-This relative sterling strength persisted yesterday.
-Even so, we still don't see a big case for a sustained rebound of sterling.
-We look to sell sterling into strength as long as there is no clear indication that the BoE will take action to fight rising inflation.
-EUR/GBP 0.8579 marks the 50% retracement of the 0.8304/0.8854 rebound.
-EUR/GBP 0.8515 is the 62% retracement level with a correction low coming in at 0.8451.
-This 0.8515/0.8451 area should provide a strong support.
+Last week, sterling held strong even as UK PM May hinted on a hard Brexit.
+Wedon't see a big case for a sustained rebound of sterling.
+We look to sell sterlinginto strength as long as there is no clear indication that the BoE will take actionto fight rising inflation.
+EUR/GBP 0.8579 marks the 50% retracement of the0.8304/0.8854 rebound.
+EUR/GBP 0.8515 is the 62% retracement level with acorrection low coming in at 0.8451.
+This 0.8515/0.8451 area should provide astrong support

 EUR/GBP struggles to find a bottom